ParallelMaths/parallel/pages/7-25-easter-challenges.md

 ::: problem id=17_1 marks=6
 __17.1__ Beth, Carolyn and George love reading their favourite bedtime stories together.
 They take it in turns to read a page, always in the order Beth, then Carolyn, then George.
 All twenty pages of the story are read on each occasion.
 One evening, Beth is staying at Grandma's house but Carolyn and George still read the same bedtime story and take it in turns to read a page with Carolyn reading the first page.

-In total, how many pages in total that Carolyn and George read are the same as the pages that they would read if Beth was there?
+In total, how many pages that Carolyn and George read are the same as the pages that they would read if Beth was there?

 * [ ] 1
 * [ ] 2